 Prometheus should start up.
 You should also be able to browse to a status page about itself at localhost:9090.
 Give it a couple of seconds to collect data about itself from its own HTTP metrics endpoint.

 You can also verify that Prometheus is serving metrics about itself by navigating to its metrics endpoint: localhost:9090/metrics

-Let us try looking at some data that Prometheus has collected about itself.
-To use Prometheus's built-in expression browser, navigate to http://localhost:9090/graph and choose the "Console" view within the "Graph" tab.
+Let us explore data that Prometheus has collected about itself.
+To use Prometheus's built-in expression browser, navigate to http://localhost:9090/graph and choose the "Table" view within the "Graph" tab.

 As you can gather from localhost:9090/metrics,

-one metric that Prometheus exports about itself is called
+one metric that Prometheus exports about itself is named

 prometheus_target_interval_length_seconds (the actual amount of time between